A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: Introduction

-We briefly explain why group automorphisms are incorporated into the formulation of the GAW conjecture.
-There is substantial evidence that group automorphisms cannot be neglected when studying the interaction between Galois automorphisms and the AW conjecture.
-For instance, when analyzing induction and restriction of characters and their compatibility with Galois automorphisms, it is necessary to take into account the action of group automorphisms on characters.
-Moreover, it is implicit in the proof of Navarro and Tiep \cite{NT11} that, for an arbitrary finite group, the AW bijection is equivariant under the action of group automorphisms, provided the inductive condition holds for all simple groups.
-Recent work by Martínez, Rizzo, and Rossi \cite{MRR23} strengthens the original reductions of the AW conjecture by Navarro--Tiep and Sp\"ath \cite{NT11,Spa13}, showing that the inductive BAW condition holds for all finite groups if and only if it holds for all quasi-simple groups.
+It is implicit in the proof of Navarro and Tiep \cite{NT11} that, for an arbitrary finite group, the AW bijection is equivariant under the action of group automorphisms, provided the inductive condition holds for all simple groups.
+Recent work by Martínez, Rizzo, and Rossi \cite{MRR23} strengthens the original reductions by Navarro--Tiep and Sp\"ath \cite{NT11,Spa13}, showing that the inductive AW (resp.
+BAW) condition holds for all finite groups if and only if it holds for all quasi-simple groups.
 Analogous reduction theorems have been established by Rossi for the McKay conjecture \cite{Ro23} and for Dade’s character triple conjecture \cite{Ro25}.
 As noted in \cite{MRR23}, this enhanced reduction theorem of the (inductive) McKay Conjecture from \cite{Ro23} is used in the verification of the inductive McKay condition for specific families of simple groups.
 We adapt these formulations to our setting.

 Recall that a group $X$ is called \emph{involved} in $G$ if there exist subgroups $N \zg H \leq G$ with $H/N \cong X$.
 In this paper, we prove the following.

 \begin{thm} Let $G$ be a finite group and $p$ a prime number.
 If Conjecture \ref{ConjA} (resp.
 Conjecture \ref{ConjB}) holds at $p$ for every universal $p'$-covering group of any finite non-abelian simple group involved in $G,$ then Conjecture \ref{ConjA} (resp.
 Conjecture \ref{ConjB}) holds for $G.$ \end{thm}